 While reporting on the story, CNET’s Bridget Carey cited Declan McCullagh’s recent analysis of passwords, which found the most common password used today is “123456”.
 Other popular, but very weak passwords include the word “Password” and “NCC 1701”, which Trekkies will recognize as the registry of the Starship USS Enterprise.
 If you use that, you may live long, but you won’t prosper.

 But weak passwords are just part of the issue.
 IT cyber security teams and IT help desks at organizations ranging in size from SMBs to enterprises (the corporate kind, not the starship kind) are already overburdened with user requests.
 IT cyber security increasingly relies on a password management system to address one area of frequent tickets: users locked out of their computers due to forgotten passwords.

-Avatier’s Password Station™ provides a simple, elegant way to give users the flexibility they expect, while arming IT cyber security and help desk teams with the control they need to keep their network secure.
-Password Station is the newest piece to help IT cyber security and help desk teams manage the identity access and management (password IDM) puzzle through self-service password reset.
+Avatier’s Password Management™ provides a simple, elegant way to give users the flexibility they expect, while arming IT cyber security and help desk teams with the control they need to keep their network secure.
+Password Management is the newest piece to help IT cyber security and help desk teams manage the identity access and management (password IDM) puzzle through self-service password reset.

 By turning to an automated password reset tool, IT cyber security and call center teams can help ensure users always have secure access to their information, while protecting users from themselves through features that promote enterprise password management best practices.
-To learn about Avatier’s password management system, watch the Avatier Password Station Product Introduction and the Password Station Password Reset Software Customer Testimonial videos.
+To learn about Avatier’s password management system, watch the Avatier Password Management Product Introduction and the Password Management Password Reset Software Customer Testimonial videos.

 Learn the Top 10 Password Management Best Practices for successful implementations from industry experts.
 Use this guide to sidestep the challenges that typically derail enterprise password management projects.